jegentile/ng-chrome-cast-channels/README.md

 Before we start, I really do need to thank **naddaf** for the great work [here](https://github.com/googlecast/CastHelloText-chrome)

+## Example

+This repository has a sample sender and receiver application.
+The receiver displays strings from tne sender.
+It should work once the application is configured through the Cast SDK Developer Console and the application ID is filled into *sender.html*.

 ## Usage

 First, have *ng-chrome-cast-channels.js* and require the module via AngularJS: